-The best way to take in some of the 356 glaciers within Los Glaciares National Park - in Argentinian Patagonia - is a four- or five-day trek that combines
+The best way to take in some of the 356 glaciers within Los Glaciares National Park in Argentinian Patagonia is a four- or five-day journey that combines hikes to the

 • Pinnacles of Mount Fitz Roy & Cerro Torre,

 • top of Loma del Pliegue Tumbado and to